opencast/opencast-editor/README.md

 The latest version connected to [develop.opencast.org](https://develop.opencast.org) is also publicly available at [editor.opencast.org](https://editor.opencast.org).

-To open a specific event with the editor, use the GET-Parameter `mediaPackageId` like so: `https://editor.opencast.org/?mediaPackageId=27cd7156-fda6-4b31-aab5-d56833012caf`.
+To open a specific event with the editor, use the GET-Parameter `id` like so: `https://editor.opencast.org/?id=27cd7156-fda6-4b31-aab5-d56833012caf`.

 Building the Editor